EDGE CITY. Art Studio, Gallery. Louise Rive. Chuck Joseph.

 EDGE CITY l LOUISE RIVE l CHUCK JOSEPH

-EDGE CITY at 8 Garnet Road, Westmere, Auckland, NZ, is the art studio of Louise Rive and Chuck Joseph.
+EDGE CITY 8 Garnet Road, Westmere, Auckland, NZ.
+Art studio of Louise Rive and Chuck Joseph.

 EDGE CITY at 8 GARNET ROAD 2016

 8 Garnet Road, Westmere, Auckland 1022.

 Spring is sprung, the grass is riz...

 EDGE CITY interior

 Christmas shop window.
 Mother and Child by Louise Rive.

 8 Garnet Road window with work by Chuck Joseph and Louise Rive

 Shop window night-time